dr-michael-haley/imcanalysis/README.md

-# Contents
+# SpatialBiologyToolkit

-## Mike_IMC_Pipeline - last updated Jan 2024
-This is the latest iteration of my Python pipeline for IMC analysis, which includes some basic details on how to get setup the Conda environment and get started.
-Start at notebook 1 and work through them.
-This is a work in progress, and should be treated as such.
+This is a collection of tools for analysing high-dimensional tissue data.
+It includes tools for analysing IMC data in the Scanpy ecosystem, but also several image-based analysis tools.
+Currently, most of the tools  are designed to work with IMC data, but most should be adaptable to other modalities.

+## SpatialBiologyToolkit package

+All the tools are in the SpatialBiologyToolkit package

+### Installing
+- Clone/download repo locally
+- Create an environment using conda_environment.yml, which should install all the required packages.
+- Install the package using:
+> pip install .
+- You can also install Jupyter (to view notebooks) using:
+> conda install jupyter

+### Tutorials
+Example tutorials can be found in the Tutorials folder.
+They should all work in an environment where SpatialBiologyToolkit package has been installed.

-## Mike_IMC_Denoise.ipynb
+## IMC_Denoise
-This is a Jupyter notebook that implements the IMC Denoise approach (https://github.com/PENGLU-WashU/IMC_Denoise/, https://www.biorxiv.org/content/10.1101/2022.07.21.501021v1) to marry up with the Bodenmiller IMC pipeline.
+This is a Jupyter notebook that implements the IMC Denoise approach (https://github.com/PENGLU-WashU/IMC_Denoise/) to marry up with the Bodenmiller IMC pipeline.

-Running it will require  a computer with a good GPU / graphics card, and will also require it to be compatible with the packages that IMCDenoise uses (e.g. specific version of TensorFlow, Keras and Python, all of which are a bit out of date in the IMC Denoise repository on which I've based everything).

-Underdoing testing as we speak!

-## REDSEA.ipynb - last updated 4th Nov 2022
+> [!CAUTION]
+> This code requires updating, as it currently uses an old version of IMC_Denoise, which has since been updated.

+## REDSEA
-This notebook integrates the REDSEA algorithm (https://www.frontiersin.org/articles/10.3389/fimmu.2021.652631/full) converted into Python by Artem Sokolov (https://github.com/labsyspharm/redseapy) into the Bodenmiller pipeline.
+This has been adapted from the code originally written by Artem Sokolov (https://github.com/labsyspharm/redseapy) to help better integration into the Bodenmiller pipeline

-This replaces the last CellProfiler step in the Bodenmiller pipeline that would normally extract the single cell expression of each of the markers and create a cell table .csv file.
-This notebook similarly extracts the single-cell information, but also does the REDSEA compensation for any cells in which the cells are in direct cell-to-cell contact.
-This is particularly useful for very dense tissues where segmentation is difficult.

-This should run in the same environment as you use for other IMC analysis.
+> [!CAUTION]
+> This code has not been thoroughly tested or maintained in some time (last updated 4th Nov 2022).